PranavObliterates/KQL_KC7/README.md

 # 📝 Notes

 - All documentation is written in **Markdown**.
-- Scenario names and section titles are preserved exactly as provided by KC7.
+- Scenario names and section titles are preserved as provided by KC7.
 - Queries include explanations, investigation steps, and observations where applicable.
 - This repository is continuously expanded as more KC7 investigations are completed.

+> **Disclaimer:** This repository does **not** contain documentation for every scenario or section available in KC7.
+Documentation for some modules was started **midway through the investigation**, so certain earlier sections may be missing.
+The repository represents my ongoing KC7 learning and investigation work rather than a complete archive of all KC7 content.

 ---